How to Hash in NYC

 Q: When does all this happen?

-A: There are many chapters located in the area so there’s bound to be at least a couple of trails each week.
+A: There are several kennels in the City so there’s bound to be at least a couple of trails each week.
 Occasionally it works out that there’s a Hash nearly every day of a given week, depending on how the planets align.
 Hashers that attend all of the Hashes during such a period are usually recognized for their dedication and superior constitution but pitied by the group for having such a barren and pathetic social life outside the Hash.
 Here’s a quick breakdown:

-New York City Hash House Harriers: Sundays @ 3:00 PM from October – April, Wednesdays @ 7:00 PM from May – September
+New York City Hash House Harriers – Wednesdays @ 7:00 PM

 Q: That’s confusing.